appliedengineering/NewPilotApp/README.md

 This project is developed using NetBeans IDE.
 This allows code to be uploaded to the raspberry pi over wifi.

 ## Notes
+### External Libraries
+All external libraries are included and configured in this repo.
+- JeroMQ
+- Msgpack
+- jSerialComm
 All files int the `external` package are from external libraries, you should not edit them.
+### Brief Explanation of files
+TODO

 ## Setup
 ### Setting up the IDE